 Conclusions

 Inequality is a complex phenomenon with several facets.
-Our central concern is on understanding the effectiveness of the fiscal policies in mitigating rising market inequalities .
-Inequality trends are partly related to previous explicit public policy choices in a given country.
+Our central concern is on understanding the effectiveness of the fiscal policies in mitigating rising market inequalities in the developed world.
+Understanding the determinants of inequality is complex, but certainly its trends are partly related to previous explicit public policy choices in a given country.

 We found an underlying general message when analysing cross-country variation in developed countries: there is a preference for coupling redistribution with pre-distribution fiscal policies.
 Government action affects household income directly (redistribution of public resources through transfers in cash and direct taxation) and indirectly (by modifying incentives and pre-distribution through transfers in kind).
-Our estimates point towards significant effects of government expenditure and - to lesser degree - the progressivity of direct taxation on mitigating inequality.
-Our results show that social payments in cash, in particular pensions, seem to be the most efficient tool in promoting redistribution.
+Our estimates point towards significant effects of government expenditure and - to lesser degree - the progressivity of direct income taxation on mitigating inequality.
+Our results show that social payments in cash, in particular pensions, seem to be an efficient tool in promoting redistribution.
 Also direct taxes on income are needed, unless the countries are constrained by high debt-to-GDP ratios.

 Additionally, we find that employment protection is correlated with the strength of the relationship between inequality and growth.
 In particular, a stronger control of employment protection can reduce the negative effect of income inequality.
 Wealth inequality is also widening in advanced countries, as briefly explained in Box 1.
 This is also a complex phenomenon that seems to be partly related to house ownership levels and price developments in real state in the euro area countries.
-Also the relationship between real and financial wealth needs further analysis.
+Similarly the relationship between real and financial wealth needs further analysis.

 Further research could investigate within country variation in income and wealth inequality.
 Analysing the different income deciles could help to identify the strengths and weaknesses of the different transfer and tax systems within a country.
 In a more critical way, it would necessary to assess if the current systems are outdated in view of the upcoming challenges such as ageing populations and digitalisation.
 It would be useful to understand how the changes in the household composition may impact inequality trends or how fiscal policies can change incentives in wealth accumulation.
-Current debates include discussions in the effectiveness of taxing wealth and property, in incentivising voluntary contributions to pensions in the third pillar, or in providing a minimum income to households as last resort.
+Current debates include discussions in the effectiveness of taxing wealth and inheritance property taxes, in incentivising voluntary contributions to pensions in the third pillar, or in providing a minimum income to households as last resort.

 References